I-go-Ope/I-go-Ope.github.io/research.md

 My research combines **experimental particle physics**, **particle astrophysics**, and **scientific instrumentation** to investigate fundamental questions in high-energy physics.
 My work integrates large-scale Monte Carlo simulations, detector development, statistical analysis, and scientific computing to better understand the particles and interactions that shape our universe.

 As an undergraduate at Elmhurst University, I have contributed to both computational and experimental research through the **Pacific Ocean Neutrino Experiment (P-ONE)** and a comprehensive study of **ultra-high-energy cosmic rays** using CORSIKA.
-These projects have allowed me to develop experience in detector instrumentation, simulation, scientific programming, and quantitative data analysis while working on problems directly connected to modern particle astrophysics.

 ---